core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Handle corner case for responder that reached its key usage limits.

 * Re-organizing main section about Forward Secrecy mode into subsections.

+* IANA considerations for CoAP Option Numbers Registry to refer to this draft for the OSCORE option.

 ## Version -06 to -07 ## {#sec-06-07}